foundersandcoders/ws-tdd-node-server/README.md

   }
 }
 ```
-- Finally, call the *end* method on the response object, and pass in the payload to be sent to the client;
+- Finally, call the *end* method on the response object;
 ```javascript
 const router = (req, res) => {
   if (req.url == '/') {